-Allow the steam to build up then cook for just one minute.
+- Allow the steam to build up and pressure cook.

-Once the cooking is finished and the IP beeps, quickly release the steam and carefully open the lid.
+- Once the cooking is finished and the Instant Pot beeps, quickly release the steam and carefully remove the lid.

 This recipe is very versatile.
 You can simply steam the cauliflower plain in the Instant Pot, or add a different marinade or rub.